flatironinstitute/ccn-template/docs/notes/03-documentation.md

 ## Generating Documentation From Docstrings

-Leverage the [mkdocstrings](https://mkdocstrings.github.io/) plugin for MkDocs to generate documentation directly from your Python code's docstrings.
-Be sure that your docstrings adhere to the necessary standards.
-Check the [docstrings](04-docstrings.md) note for reference.
-With the [autodoc](https://mkdocstrings.github.io/usage/) syntax of `mkdocstrings` you can manually add code documentation to your markdown files for smaller projects.
+Reference documentation consists of technical descriptions of the code and how to use it.
+This material is rarely read (unlike tutorials or examples), and is instead consulted when users need clarity on specific issues.
+Fortunately, you've already been writing reference documentation in the form of docstrings.
+Here, we describe how to automatically construct the reference documentation from these docstrings, using several plugins to `mkdocs`.
+The following requries that your docstrings adhere to one of the docstring standards, see the [docstrings](04-docstrings.md) note for more details.

+Specifically, we will automate the generation of this material using the [mkdocstrings](https://mkdocstrings.github.io/) and [literate-nav](https://mkdocstrings.github.io/) plugins: `mkdocstrings` will generate the docstring documentation and `literate-nav` generates the navigation structure.

 For larger, more complex projects, consider automating the code referencing process with the `mkdocstrings` and `literate-nav` plugins.
 The `literate-nav` plugin lets you define the navigation structure in a separate Markdown file, often named `SUMMARY.md`, enhancing your documentation site's navigation.
 This file essentially works as a table of contents or a navigation index for your documentation.